JeremyFenwick/jf.github.io/index.markdown

 // timer or the event queue gets there first, which is a natural expression of the problem.
 //
 // Note the timer may stick around for a little while upon completion via the event queue, but the
-// cost is so marginal trying to improve this is premature optimization imo public Task<string?> BlPop(BlPop blPop)
+// cost is so marginal trying to improve this is premature optimization public Task<string?> BlPop(BlPop blPop)
 {
     if (_requestQueue.Writer.TryWrite(blPop))